stars

 ferrite surface of the sun

-Protons transformed from photons deionize into metallic hydrogen composing the mantle, cooled from below by transformation of photons into protons and cooled at the surface by evaporative cooling, as liquid hydrogen transforms into the plasma gas composing the solar wind.
+The core is cooled by photons radiating the core transforming into protons, composing the mantle of liquid metallic hydrogen, and the mantle is cooled at the surface by evaporative cooling, as liquid hydrogen transforms into the ionized plasma gas composing the solar wind.

 Temperatures in the corona are upwards of 2 million degrees Fahrenheeit, while just 1,000 miles below, the underlying surface simmers at a balmy 10,000 F. How the Sun manages this feat remains one of the greatest unanswered questions in astrophysics; scientists call it the coronal heating problem.